Dener (footballer, born 1995)

 Dener Gonçalves Pinheiro (born 12 April 1995), simply known as Dener, is a Brazilian footballer who plays for as a midfielder for Marcílio Dias.

-Club career
+Career

 Born in Carapicuíba, São Paulo, Dener graduated with Figueirense's youth setup.
 On 12 July 2013 he made his first team debut, starting and being booked in a 3–2 away win against Atlético Goianiense for the Série B championship.
 He finished the campaign with eight appearances, as his side was promoted to Série A.

 On 16 July 2014 Dener made his top level debut, starting in a 2–0 win at Coritiba.

 Dener arrived at Fagiano Okayama for the 2019 season.
 But already on 3 March 2019 the club announced, that they had terminated the players contract by mutual consent, and the player would return to Brazil to treat his injury.